 Most often people correlate scholarly impact with impact factor, but this is only one measure which refers to a journal's impact as defined iby one source.

 There are many ways to show impact - article citations, h-index, journal prestige, article downloads, social media presence, news mentions, and more.
 This guide will introduce you to these varied options.

-This guide will help you determine the impact of scholarly work, journals or researcher(s).
-It is important to remember that this can be difficult and is somewhat subjective.
+This guide will help you determine the impact of a scholarly work, journal, or researcher.
+Be aware that results may be tricky to locate and ultimately subjective.

-Bibliometrics: Statistical methods in the analysis of a body of literature to reveal the historical development of subject fields and patterns of authorship, publication, and use.
+Bibliometrics: The overall name for the use of statistical methods in the analysis of a body of literature to reveal the historical development of subject fields and patterns of authorship, publication, and use.
+See bibliometric approaches below.

 Citation Anaysis (Article Impact): Can help you determine how often something has been cited and who has cited whom.

 Journal Rankings (Journal Impact): Can reveal a journal's influence by looking at how often a journal's articles have been cited.

 h-Index (Researcher Impact): Determines the success of a particular researcher by measuring the number of works they publish and the number of times their works are cited.